Jonathangadeaharder/IdeaProjects/tests/TESTING_BEST_PRACTICES.md

 ✅ **Comprehensive test data management**
 ✅ **Detailed reporting and monitoring**
 ✅ **Best practices enforcement**
+✅ **Security hygiene**—no committed secrets and smoke tests kept out of default CI

 The infrastructure eliminates all previous issues with test reliability, execution time, and contract enforcement, providing a solid foundation for continuous integration and deployment.